 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

-Melanocytes are normally found in the bottom layer of the epidermis.
+Melanocytes are specialized cells that are normally found at the very bottom of the epidermis.
 They are responsible for producing a dark pigment called melanin that helps protect our skin from the sun’s ultraviolet light.
 The amount of melanin in a person’s skin determines their skin colour – people with light skin produce little melanin and people with darker skin produce more melanin.

 Most dysplastic nevi are flat, and they can show a variety of colours including black, brown, red, and blue.
-The border between the mole and the surrounding skin is uneven which can make it hard to tell where the mole ends, and the normal skin begins.
+The border between the dysplastic nevus and the surrounding skin is uneven which can make it hard to tell where the nevus ends, and the normal skin begins.